ChrisPenner/ChrisPenner.github.io/site/posts/traversals-for-batching.md

   queryOneColumn [sql| SELECT text FROM texts WHERE id = #{textId} |]
 ```

-We really want to load all the Texts in a single query, but the TextIds aren't
+We really want to load all the Texts in a single query, but the `TextIds` aren't
 just sitting in a nice list, they're nested within the AST structure.

-Assuming your DB query tool has some way to accept and return arrays, I think the
-approach folks would commonly take here would be something like the following:
+Here's some pseudocode for fetching a these as a batch:

 ```haskell
 batchLoadASTTexts :: AST TermReference TextId -> Transaction (AST TermInfo Text)